hamidgasmi/training.computerscience.cloud.aws/README.md

 - ![S3 Tiers/Classes](https://awscertifiedsolutionsarchitectassociatedocs.s3.amazonaws.com/S3_StorageClasses.png)

 - S3 Standard:
-	- It is the default class
+	- It's the default class
 	- Use cases:
 		- All purpose storage
 		- We don't have any specific requirements or
 		- We don't know the usage of the object

 - S3 IA (Infrequently Access):
+	- Same as S3 Standard (Designed for durability, Designed for availability, +3 AZ Replication and, 1st byte latency - rapid access)
-	- It is for data that is accessed less frequently,
+	- but it's for data that is accessed infrequently
-    - But it requires a rapid access when needed
-    - Lower fee than S3 for storage
+    - Storage Size fee: Lower than S3 standard
+    - But we're charged:
-    - But we're charged a retrieval fee
+		- A retrieval fee
+		- Minimum capacity charge per object: billet at least for 128K / object
+		- Minimum duration charge per object: billed at least for 30 days / object
 	- Use cases:
 		-
-- S3 One Zone - IA
+- S3 One-Zone - IA (Infrequently Access):
-    - It doesn't required the multiple availability zone
     - Lower-cost option accessed data
 	- Use cases:
+		- For Cross Region Replications:
+			- The data is stored somewhere else
+			- A replication isn't the main location,
+			- So the "standard" durability isn't needed here
-		-
+		- Output of data processes:
+			- If the data is lost, the process can be run again and the output can be reproduced
+			- This's particularly true, when the process is quick
+			- What if the process to get the output data is long?
+		- Non important data (non mission critical data)
 - S3 RRS - Reduced Redundancy Storage
-	- It is obsolete
+	- It is obsolete (not recommended)
 	- Durability Design: 4 nines (99.99%)
 	- Durability SLA: ?
 	- Availability Design: 4 nines (99.99%)
 	- Availability SLA: N/A
-	- AZ: ?
+	- AZ: >= 3
-	- Concurrent facility fault tolerance: ?
+	- Concurrent facility fault tolerance: 1
     - "1st byte latency" SLA: milliseconds

-- S3 - Glacier:
-	- It is a secure, durable and low cost storage class for data archiving
 	- Use cases:
 		-
+- S3 - Glacier:
+	- It's a storage class for data archiving
+	- It's an archival storage on a file system or disk back ups in a traditional backup system
+	- We're charged:
+		- A retrieval fee
+		- Bigger Minimum capacity charge per object
+		- longer Minimum duration charge per object
 - S3 - Glacier Deep Archive:
+    - It's for long-term archival (Cold backups)
+	- It is like tape storage
-    - It is S3 lowest-cost storage class
+	- It's S3 lowest-cost storage class
-	- Use cases:
+	- We're charged:
-		-
+		- A retrieval fee
+		- Biggest Minimum capacity charge per object
+		- longest Minimum duration charge per object

 - S3 - Intelligent Tiering:
-    - Designed to optimize cost
-    - It relies to a machine learning to automatically move data the most-effective access tier
-    - Without performance impact or operational overhead
-    - First byte latency: milliseconds
-	- Durability Design: ?
-	- Durability SLA: ?
-	- Availability Design: ?
-	- Availability SLA: ?
+	- It moves objects automatically between 2 tiers:
+		- An Object that isn't accessed for 30 days is moved to IA tier
+		- If it's accessed, it's then moved back to frequent access tier
-	- AZ: ?
+	- Cost:
-	- Concurrent facility fault tolerance: ?
-    - "1st byte latency" SLA: ?
+		- No cost when data is moved from a tier to another one
+		- Automation and Monitoring fee: monthly
 	- Use cases:
-		-
+		- We don't known access patterns or it's unpredictable
+		- We don't want admin overhead
 - For more details:
 	- [Data Availability vs. Durability](https://blog.westerndigital.com/data-availability-vs-durability/)
 	- [Classes]